A review of 42 KEY Topics You MUST Know by ➪ Boca Raton ➪

 - Murder – F.S.
 784.02

 If arrested and charged with a felony, you need an experienced felony attorney.
-I have handled literally thousands of felony cases in my career.
-I routinely manage to have felony charges dismissed, downfiled to misdemeanors, or avoid convictions completely through plea bargaining.
-Moreover, I am skilled at negotiating deferral agreements and contracts between my clients and the State – which earns the client dismissal of all charges.
+I have handled thousands of felony cases in my career.
+I routinely have felony charges dismissed, downgraded to misdemeanors, or avoided entirely through plea bargaining.
+Moreover, I am skilled at negotiating deferral agreements and contracts between my clients and the State – which earn the client dismissal of all charges.

-Obtaining an experienced felony defense attorney lawyer is a must.
+Obtaining an experienced felony defense lawyer is a must.
 If you or a loved one have been arrested for any felony offense, do not delay.
-Hiring the right felony defense lawyer in West Palm Beach is an essential step to ensuring that your rights are properly protected.
+Hiring the right felony defense lawyer in West Palm Beach is essential to ensuring that your rights are properly protected.

-If you, or someone you know, has been charged with a felony in West Palm Beach or Southern Florida use the form below to drop me a note.
-Let me know a bit about yourself, what’s happened, and a good time to contact you.
+If you, or someone you know, has been charged with a felony in West Palm Beach or Southern Florida, use the form below to drop me a note.
+Tell me about yourself, what’s happened, and when would be a good time to contact you.